maxloh/maxloh.github.io/resources.md

 - Used in the Home page (index.html)

   - PhotoSwipe
-    Power the screenshot gallery in Project section
+    Power the screenshot gallery in Projects section
     <https://photoswipe.com/>

 - Used in this page